westbywest/chef-dk-repo/README.md

 Overview
 ========
-This is a demonstation repo created from Chef Development Kit using "chef generate repo" command.
-Specifically, this repo was put together to demonstate using Chef-DK with chef-zero for standalone deployment w/o an actual Chef server.
+This repo was put together to demonstate using Chef-DK with chef-provisioning and chef-zero for standalone deployment w/o an actual Chef server.

 Every Chef installation needs a Chef Repository.
-This is the place where cookbooks, roles, config files and other artifacts for managing systems with Chef will live.
+This is the place where cookbooks, roles, config files and other artifacts for managing systems with
+Chef will live.
 We strongly recommend storing this repository in a version control system such as Git and treat it like source code.

 CAVEAT: This repo hasn't been tested for fitness, so it may empty your fridge of all food and thereafter harass a kitten.